Environmental Entrepreneurs Support Initiative

 Neoka completed 6 months as an EESI fellow.
 This allowed her to fast-track her development as a policy communicator and she is now a policy consultant in the insurance industry.

-Environmental Entrepreneurs Support Initiative (EESI) for Koelberg Women
+Environmental Entrepreneurs Support Initiative (EESI) for Kogelberg Women

 Beyond Expectation Environmental Project is a grassroots for youth by youth environmental organization, which educates youth from previously disadvantaged backgrounds on environmental Issues whilst simultaneously tackling some of the many social issues faced in their communities.